chroma-core/chroma/rust/chroma/README.md

 Already know what Chroma is?
 Get started fast:

+1. Get started with Chroma.
+The easiest route is to sign up for [Chroma Cloud](https://trychroma.com/signup).
+If the cloud isn't yet your thing, `pip install chromadb` and `chroma run` will get you much of the same experience.

-1. Add Chroma to your Rust project.
+2. Add Chroma to your Rust project.

 ```console
 cargo add chroma
 ```

-2. Initiate a ChromaHttpClient.
+3. Initiate a ChromaHttpClient.

 ```rust
 let client = ChromaHttpClient::cloud()?;
 ```

 This will automatically read the following environment variables to set up a Chroma client:
 - `CHROMA_ENDPOINT` sets the URL for Chroma.
-For chroma-cloud this is `https://api.trychroma.com`.
+For Chroma Cloud this is `https://api.trychroma.com`.
   There is no need to set this environment variable if you want to work with Cloud directly.
 - `CHROMA_API_KEY` sets the API key to authenticate to Chroma.
 This should be a Chroma-provided API key.
 To generate a key, log in to [the Chroma dashboard](https://trychroma.com), create or select